Borgarvirki Fortress in North-West Iceland - was this a Viking Fortress?

 It is a bit tricky getting to Borgarvirki, but it is so worth it.

-Don't miss visiting this area on Vatnsnes peninsula, it is so worth the detour in summer time.
 You can either rent a car in Reykjavík and drive to Borgarvirki or join this guided tour Wild North Super Jeep Tour | Grábrók Crater, Kolugljúfur Canyon & Borgarvirki Citadel.
-Also check out the self-drive tours available, with a car, accommodation and itinerary included.